-SAT Subject Test has now been discontinued from 2021.
+SAT Subject Tests have now been discontinued from 2021.

 The SAT Exam for Year 2 can be used as an assessment tool for children who are currently in year 2.
 This can be used as a standardized test to check their academic progress to see their alignment towards studies.

 SAT v/s ACT Exam

 The SAT Exam and ACT are mostly similar in nature but different bodies administer them.
 The SAT is conducted by the College Board while ACT is conducted by ACT Inc.

 |Test sections||Reading, Writing and Maths||Reading, Writing, Maths and Science|